 - a.
-Cover Sheet with vicinity map,
+Cover Sheet with vicinity map, - b.

-- b.
 Index Sheet (if necessary),

 - c.
 Overall Plan,

 - d.
 Plan/Profile,

 - e.
-Landscaping plan with water and sewer easements designated,
+Landscaping plan with water and sewer easements and rights-of-way designated,

 - f.
+Easement Encroachment sheet(s) showing the proposed location of any proposed encroachment into an existing or planned OWASA easement,

+- g.
 Any relevant plumbing drawings, and

-- g.
+- h.
 Details.